 A roof upgrade goes beyond standard replacement.
 An upgrade means choosing better materials, adding features, and improving systems so your roof outperforms what was there before.
-Arvada's position at the foot of the Front Range, with its frequent hail, Chinook winds, and intense UV, makes certain upgrades especially effective for homeowners here.
+Arvada's position at the foot of the Front Range, with its frequent hail, Chinook winds exceeding 80 mph, and intense UV, makes certain upgrades especially effective for homeowners here.
 This guide covers the upgrades that deliver the best return for Arvada homes, from the historic properties near Olde Town to the modern builds in Candelas and Leyden Rock.

 Thinking about upgrading your Arvada roof?